1918–1967 Shorts and Features in HD

 This was a very unwise decision; The Gold Rush will never be returned to its original pristine state and Chaplin already unwittingly compromised his silent version forever.
 It makes no sense to compound the problem by compromising the film even further.
 Criterion severely underestimated the ability of audiences to tolerate a black bar appearing occasionally at the side of the screen, and it’s the same mindset that led to lesser quality extant footage being wilfully omitted from Chaplin’s Keystone restorations.
 In short, this is wreckstoration.
 See for yourself:

 Another drawback is that the new HD transfer loses Neil Brand’s lovely, intimate piano accompaniment, largely based on the orchestral score Chaplin composed for the film’s 1942 reissue.
 Plus, it was recorded to a longer, 95-minute PAL master, whereas the HD transfer runs a couple of fps slower, at 89 minutes.
-However, we do gain Timothy Brock’s magnificent new restoration (alt link) of Chaplin’s reissue score.
-It’s such a shame both couldn’t have been included on one disc, as they make great counterpoints to each other for alternate viewings; but then so does watching the lesser-cropped silent version on DVD, so hang on to both!
+However, we do gain Timothy Brock’s magnificent new restoration of Chaplin’s reissue score.
+It’s such a shame both couldn’t have been included on one disc, as they make great counterpoints to each other for alternate viewings; but then so does watching the less-cropped silent version on DVD, so hang on to both!

 As I said in Part 7, Criterion are in the extremely slow process of releasing Chaplin’s features individually, for region 1/A-locked audiences.
 As well as containing many new and exclusive extras, several have much-improved transfers, especially in the case of The Kid and City Lights.
 As of 2022, Criterion acquired distribution rights to Chaplin’s features in the UK and started by released a region B City Lights Blu-ray (no DVD or streaming yet) that’s otherwise identical to their US release.